Why Effective Marketing is all about Appealing To The Reptilian Brain (and 6 ways to do it)

 That reptilian brain is very busy protecting us, guarding us, making sure all of the vital systems work.
 It doesn’t think, it isn’t very interested in what goes on in the real world and you must appeal to it if you are going to interest your future clients in anything that you do.

-Effective marketing, effective communications and effective presentations connect first.
+Effective marketing, communications and presentations connect with the reptilian brain first, then the neocortex

-In our experience this is the most common mistake marketers make.
+In our experience appealing to the thinking brain is the most common mistake marketers make.
 They try to interest their prospects with facts, from what they have done in the past to a litany of products and services - but nobody is listening.
-Instead you must build an emotional connection and recognize how that impacts their decision making process.
-Only then can do you have permission to address the neocortex with complexity.
+Instead you must market to the heart (the reptilian brain), then then engage the brain (the neocortex).

-There are six ways to appeal to the reptilian brain
+We have found six ways to appeal to the reptilian brain and we go through them here.

 The reptilian brain is very self centered - it is exists to keep you alive.
-And it is tied directly into the senses.
-So, there are some simple ways to appeal to it.
+It is also tied directly into the senses.
+Because of this there are some simple ways to appeal to it.
 And simplicity is the key: the reptilian brain can’t comprehend complexity.

-When you are creating a marketing plan remember that your target audience how your target audience is listening and integrate these six elements.
+When you are creating a marketing plan and crafting your marketing efforts remember how your target audience is listening and integrate these six elements.

 Check out this advertisement from Coke (note that I find myself in the odd position of sharing lots of commercials from Coke and Pepsi,I am really not promoting these companies… but if you think about it, they are selling boring, unhealthy products so they MUST create good ads.):